 For their safety, ensure that you provide your dog only supplements and treats designed with dogs in mind.
 Simple canned pumpkins can also be fed to your dog, but be careful not to feed pumpkin pie filling or any canned pumpkin with added sweeteners or spices.

 Cans should be good for 3 or 4 days in the refrigerator, portion out, and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
 Store these properly to avoid freezer burn, which can affect taste and nutrient density.

 You can also make your dog treats from canned pumpkin, but make sure that you include only safe ingredients for dogs in your recipes.
 Check out our favourite homemade pumpkin dog treat recipes for ideas.

 You can also feed your dog cooked pumpkin that you make at home.
 Prick a few holes in a pumpkin and bake at 350F for 45-60 minutes.

 Cube or puree for a tasty, home-cooked dog treat!
 While raw pumpkin is safe for dogs, the flavour and texture improve with cooking.

 Pumpkin seeds can also be fed to your dog, providing many benefits.
-Soaking seeds makes them more digestible, so shell and soak your pumpkin seeds overnight.
+Soaking seeds makes them more digestible, so the shell and soak your pumpkin seeds overnight.
 Once dried, they can be ground and added to your dog's meals or favourite treat recipes.

 Pass the Pumpkin!

 Is pumpkin good for dogs?
 Pumpkin is one of the most healthy foods you can feed your dog.
-With so many benefits, it is unrivalled by just about any other food choice.
+With so many benefits, it is unrivaled by just about any other food choice.
 It is a versatile food for humans and dogs alike, so why not indulge together!